jamesstomberg/jamesstomberg/README.md

 ### Hi there 👋

+I'm currently learning a lot at Mittuniversitet in Sweden 🌱

+As of 2023-01-17 I have finished 1/4 of the educational program called TWEUG on my way to become a professional web developer.

+📫 Reach me by email jast2202@student.miun.se

 <!--
 **jamesstomberg/jamesstomberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.